thejimmyg/git-workflow/README.md

-# My Stuff,  SO MANY THINGS
+# My stuff,  SO MANY THINGS